 1 Bad

 The numbers may optionally be displayed on the scale.

+Figure 2 provides an example with three ACR rating cycles and a mid-level grey background presented during the rating (voting) time.

-7.1.1.1 Comments
+8.1.1 Comments

 The ACR method produces a high number of ratings in a brief period of time.

+ACR may be insensitive to some impairments that are easily detected by DCR or CCR.
+For example, a systematic decrease in the colour gain (e.g., dulled colours) may not be detected by ACR.

 ACR ratings confound the impact of the impairment with the influence of the content upon the subject (e.g., whether the subject likes or dislikes the production quality of the stimulus).

+The following statistics characterize the expected precision of a 5-level ACR test.
+Let us define the subjective test’s confidence interval (ΔSCI) as the minimum difference in MOS values where 95% of stimuli pairs are statistically different (according to the Student’s t-test using a 95% confidence level).
+A subjective test’s ΔSCI is measured using subsets of stimuli pairs that have similar MOS differences (e.g., 0.1 +/- 0.05, 0.2 +/- 0.05, or 0.3 +/-0.05).